storybookjs/addon-kit/README.md

 ### Switch from TypeScript to JavaScript

 Don't want to use TypeScript?
-We offer a handy eject command: `yarn ejectTS`
+We offer a handy eject command: `yarn eject-ts`

 This will convert all code to JS.
 It is a destructive process, so we recommended running this before you start writing any code.